Gregg Allman: Marriages, breakups, and music (1975–1981)

 Allman married Cher in June 1975, and the two lived in Hollywood during their years together as tabloid favorites.
 Their marriage produced one son, Elijah Blue Allman, who was born in July 1976.
 He recorded his second solo album, Playin' Up a Storm, with the Gregg Allman Band, and it was released in May 1977.
 He also worked on a collaborative album with Cher titled Two the Hard Way, which, upon its release, was a massive failure.
 The couple went to Europe to tour in support of both albums, though the crowd reception was mixed.
 With a combination of Allman Brothers fans and Cher fans, fights often broke out in venues, which led Cher to cancel the tour.
-Turmoil began to overwhelm their relationship, and the two divorced in 1978.
+Turmoil began to overwhelm their relationship, and the two divorced in 1979.
 Allman returned to Daytona Beach to stay with his mother, spending the majority of his time partying, chasing women, and touring with the Nighthawks, a blues band.

 The Allman Brothers Band reunited in 1978.
 Allman remembered that each member had his own reasons for rejoining, though he surmised it was a combination of displeasure with how things ended, missing each other, and a need for money.
 The band's reunion album, Enlightened Rogues, was released in February 1979 and was a mild commercial success.
 Betts's lawyer, Steve Massarsky, began managing the group, and led the band to sign with Arista, who pushed the band to "modernize" their sound.
 Drugs remained a problem with the band, particularly for Betts and Allman.
 The band again grew apart, replacing Jaimoe with new guitarist Dan Toler's brother Frankie.
 The band considered their post-reunion albums—Reach for the Sky (1980) and Brothers of the Road (1981)—"embarrassing", and subsequently broke up in 1982.
-"It was like a whole different band made those records ...
-In truth, though, I was just too drunk most of the time to care one way or the other", Allman would recall.